 - g) Horizontal escape route with two directions of escape: this shall have sufficient width for the full length of the route to allow for the occupant load from all contributing occupied spaces.
-However, this shall not apply if the requirements of Paragraph 3.7.13 e) are met for escape through adjacent firecells. - h) Intermediate floors: for firecells containing an intermediate floor, both the vertical and horizontal parts of the open path escape route shall be wide enough to take the full occupant load from all contributing occupied spaces. - i) Vertical safe paths serving firecells at more than one level: these shall have minimum widths at any point determined only by the largest total occupant load from any level passing that point in the direction of escape.
+However, this shall not apply if the requirements of Paragraph 3.7.13 e) are met for escape through adjacent firecells. - h) Intermediate floors: for firecells containing an intermediate floor, both the vertical and horizontal parts of the open path escape route shall be wide enough to take the full occupant load from all contributing occupied spaces. - i) Vertical safe paths widths: Vertical safe paths shall have minimum widths at any point determined only by the largest total occupant load passing that point in the direction of escape from: - i) any single level (where not part of an intermediate floor firecell). - ii) all levels in a firecell where it spans more than one level (i.e. intermediate floors).

-In vertical safe paths it is not necessary to provide for cumulative occupant load as the escape route passes each floor level.
+- A stair may have more than one firecell entering it at any level.
+Here the combined occupancy entering the stair from all firecells should be used. - In vertical safe paths it is not necessary to provide for cumulative occupant load as the escape route passes each floor level provided those floor levels are separate firecells.